 Why have my reusable items not been taken by the first truck?

 The new collection method for this service will use two trucks – the first to collect items that can be reused and the second to take all other items.
 The council’s collectors will assess all items set out for collection and take items based on an acceptance criteria , where the items can be of reuse value to community groups/charities.

-Why can I only put out up to 1 cubic metre of items for pick up?
+Why can I only put out one small trailer load of items for pick up?